marscher/trajdb/README.md

 uniform interface with a few constraints.
 One of these is that the resources are identified in requests (eg. URIs) by the client and interchanged via a common representation (eg. XML, JSON)

+## uploading files
+If the file lies on the same (network) filesystem as the data store, we want to avoid passing the file through an extra service, but just make a copy.
+This is a common use case in local networks.

+Client has to provide some kind of "source" information of the file, the server then decides if the file needs to be uploaded or copied.

+In case of NFS this could be done via the fsid attribute of the NFS filesystem.

+Protocol decision?
+http server would have to allow very large POST requests, which is not desireable.

+Alternatives:
+* FTP - eg. django-ftpserver, create a temporary account for the upload session.
+  Move the uploaded files to the data store on the server side.

 ## Python API for client interface
 * add\_collection(name, ...) - collection\_context